Boston College Eagles men's ice hockey

-The Boston College Eagles are an NCAA Division I college ice hockey program that represents Boston College in Chestnut Hill, Massachusetts.
+The Boston College Eagles men's ice hockey team is an NCAA Division I college ice hockey program that represents Boston College in Chestnut Hill, Massachusetts.
 The team has competed in Hockey East since 1984, having previously played in the ECAC.
 The Eagles have won five national championships, the most recent coming in 2012.
-Home games have been played at Kelley Rink at Conte Forum, named in honor of long-time BC hockey coach John "Snooks" Kelley, since 1986, having previously played at McHugh Forum.
+Home games have been played at Kelley Rink at Conte Forum, named in honor of long–time BC hockey coach John "Snooks" Kelley, since 1986, having previously played at McHugh Forum.
 The Eagles are coached by former Eagles and NHL defenseman Greg Brown, who recently took over the reins after the retirement of Jerry York.

 Boston College hockey history

 Boston College is among the top and oldest college hockey programs in the country.
 The Eagles first fielded a team from 1917 to 1929.
-School officials briefly dropped hockey as a cost-cutting measure in the wake of the Great Depression.
+School officials briefly dropped hockey as a cost–cutting measure in the wake of the Great Depression.

 The modern era of hockey on the Heights began when former player John "Snooks" Kelley agreed to coach a small team of BC students who formed a team midway through the 1932–33 season.
 Apart from a short break during World War II, Kelley would lead the Eagles until 1972.
-He led the Eagles to their first national championship in 1949, along the way establishing Boston College as a perennial powerhouse in both regular season and post-season play.
+He led the Eagles to their first national championship in 1949, along the way establishing Boston College as a perennial powerhouse in both regular season and post–season play.

-From 1933 to 2022, BC hockey only had three other full-time coaches, Len Ceglarski, Steve Cedorchuk, and Jerry York, all Boston College alumni.
+From 1933 to 2022, BC hockey only had three other full–time coaches, Len Ceglarski, Steve Cedorchuk, and Jerry York, all Boston College alumni.
 They all continued to build upon the success began by Kelley.
 Ceglarski achieved over 400 career wins with the Eagles; York attained over 600 as head coach of the program, and retired with over 1,100 career wins overall, the most by any coach in collegiate history and only one over 1,000.

 To date, BC has won 14 conference tournament titles, including 12 Hockey East titles, a conference record.
 Their most recent triumph in 2024 came after beating Boston University 6–2 in the championship game.

 On ice celebrations after BC defeated Northeastern in the 2011 Beanpot final.